casper-ecosystem/cep18/docs/TUTORIAL.md

 ## Testing Logic {#testing-logic}

-In Github, you will find an [example](https://github.com/casper-ecosystem/erc20/tree/master/example) containing a Casper fungible token [contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) implementation with the corresponding [tests](https://github.com/casper-ecosystem/erc20/tree/master/example/erc20-tests/src).
+In Github, you will find an [example](https://github.com/casper-ecosystem/erc20/tree/master/example) containing a Casper Fungible Token [contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) implementation with the corresponding [tests](https://github.com/casper-ecosystem/erc20/tree/master/example/erc20-tests/src).
 The tests follow this sequence:

 -   [Step 1](#setting-up-the-testing-context) - Specify the starting state of the blockchain.
 -   [Step 2](#deploying-the-contract) - Deploy the compiled contract to the blockchain and query it.